-To continue development of understanding and application of the fundamentals of paddlesport and how sheltered water can be utilised to prepare for moderate open water.
+To continue development of understanding and application of the fundamentals of paddlesport and how sheltered water can be utilised to prepare for moderate water.

 The delivery will be in smaller groups with big group sharing of knowledge; Tutors should support this process appropriately.
-Throughout the process, the importance of using sheltered water to ensure good fundamental skills and understanding are in place, thus supporting performing in the moderate open water environment should be emphasised:
+Throughout the process, the importance of using sheltered water to ensure good fundamental skills and understanding are in place, thus supporting performing in the moderate water environment should be emphasised:

-- 1. Tutor to facilitate small groups to go out and explore Active Posture in an SUP skill (e.g. forward paddling, turning on the move).
-Groups to come up with how you go about observing when someone has good posture and balance (Tutor to support in guiding observation, e.g. is it equal on both sides, is it consistent throughout the turn, etc.). - 2.
-Tutor to facilitate groups feeding back their findings, focusing on the following methods and how they link to decision-making: Holistic

-(unconscious decision-making), Deductive (unconscious and conscious decision-making) and Systematic observation (conscious decision-making).
-Ensure the pros and cons for these are discussed and how they complement each other.

-- 3. Focusing on power transfer, students to go out in groups and explore how this changes in different strokes and how it is applied optimally.
-In doing this, to also explore if it can be observed by the coach as well as felt by the performer in a range of skills (e.g. forward paddling, static turns, turns on move, etc.). - 4.
-Tutor to lead discussion on how the students went about observing the performances to identify whether power transfer was happening.
-Including the methods already discussed along with highlighting the tools and observational triggers used: BBB, TTPP, positioning, repetitions, shapes, noises, rhythm, etc. - 5.
+- 1. Tutor to facilitate small groups to go out and explore Active Posture and Edge Control in a turn on the move.
+Groups to come up with how you go about observing when someone has good posture and edge control (tutor to support in guiding edge observation, e.g. is it equal on both sides, is it consistent throughout the turn, etc.). - 2.
+Tutor to facilitate groups feeding back their findings, focusing on the following methods and how they link to decision-making: Holistic (unconscious decision-making), Deductive (unconscious and conscious decision-making) and Systematic observation (conscious decision-making).
+Ensure the pros and cons for these are discussed and how they compliment each other. - 3.
+Focusing on power transfer, students to go out in groups and explore how this changes in different strokes and how it is applied optimally.
+In doing this, to also explore if it can be observed by the coach as well as felt by the performer in a range of skills (e.g. forward/backward paddling, moving sideways, forward/reverse sweeps, turns static/on move). - 4.
+Tutor to lead discussion on how the students went about observing the performances to identify whether power transfer was happening, including the methods already discussed along with highlighting the tools and observational triggers used: BBB, TTPP, positioning, repetitions, shapes, noises, rhythm, etc. - 5.
 Tutor to facilitate discussion around how observation was used to identify how performers were learning/feeling during the practical.
-This to clarify that observation feeds decisions on what we coach (the 'What' of skill observation) as well as how we coach (the 'Who' and 'How' of learner observation). - Throughout practical sessions and discussions, Tutor to facilitate identification of common observational mistakes and how to avoid them, along with support in developing technical/tactical knowledge and understanding.
+This to clarify that observation feeds decisions on what we coach (the 'What' of skill observation) as well as how we coach (the 'Who' and 'How' of learner observation).

+6. Throughout practical sessions and discussions, Tutor to facilitate identification of common observational mistakes and how to avoid them, along with support in developing technical/tactical knowledge and understanding.